jpoberhauser/jpoberhauser.github.io/_posts/2021-09-22-PS_Mechanics_of_Learning.md

 print(f'{b.grad:.4f}') # prints 645.5773, i.e. the numerical value of dg/db
 ```

-Happens to be 138, which says, how a affects g through this mathematical expression.
-If we slightly nudge `a` and make it slightly larger, it means that g will grow with a slope of 138!.
+Happens to be 138, which says, how a affects `g` through this mathematical expression.
+If we slightly nudge `a` and make it slightly larger, it means that `g` will grow with a slope of 138!.
 How will `g` respond if `a` or `b` get tweaked a small amount in a positive direction, is what this is answering.

+We use this same machinery for nn training.
+In real rtaintraininging, we use tensors, not scalars.

 ## Recipe